Grandma Comperchio's Italian Easter Cookies

 When I was first given copies of these recipes, I thought, 'this can't be right.
 These recipes are...incoherent.'
 Then I thought about it and it made sense.
 Her cooking was all in her head.
 If she had tried to describe them to someone later in her life, then they probably were pretty difficult to transcribe.

 Over the course of time, my plan is to adjust and perfect these recipes to accommodate a contemporary palette.
 While they may have been just fine for their day, there are some aspects of these cookies that aren't as palatable as they were in days gone by.
 I'd like to resuscitate them though.
+I do acknowledge that is going to get all kinds of side eye from my aunt who will nod along with this concept, and then tell me to take out the butter I added and increase the milk, basically reverting to the original recipe.

 --------------------------------------------------------------------------------------

-Increase the butter
+Increase the butter.

-Decrease the flour
+Decrease the flour.

 Pipe the cookies using a large star tip, a large round tip, etc. They come out less chewy this way.